AFLplusplus/AFLplusplus/unicorn_mode/README.md

 This will replace all unicorn imports with unicornafl inputs.

-5) Examples
+## 5) Examples

-Apart from reading the documentation in `afl.c` and the python bindings of unicornafl, the best documentation are the [samples/](./samples).
+Apart from reading the documentation in `afl.c` and the Python bindings of unicornafl, the best documentation are the [samples/](./samples).
 The following examples exist at the time of writing:

-- c: A simple example how to use the c bindings
+- c: A simple example on how to use the C bindings
-- compcov_x64: A python example that uses compcov to traverse hard-to-reach blocks
+- compcov_x64: A Python example that uses compcov to traverse hard-to-reach blocks
-- persistent: A c example using persistent mode for maximum speed, and resetting the target state between each iteration
+- persistent: A C example using persistent mode for maximum speed, and resetting the target state between each iteration
-- simple: A simple python example
+- simple: A simple Python example
-- speedtest/c: The c harness for an example target, used to compare c, python, and rust bindings and fix speed issues
+- speedtest/c: The C harness for an example target, used to compare C, Python, and Rust bindings and fix speed issues
-- speedtest/python: Fuzzing the same target in python
+- speedtest/python: Fuzzing the same target in Python
-- speedtest/rust: Fuzzing the same target using a rust harness
+- speedtest/rust: Fuzzing the same target using a Rust harness

 Usually, the place to look at is the `harness` in each folder.
 The source code in each harness is pretty well documented.
 Most harnesses also have the `afl-fuzz` commandline, or even offer a `make fuzz` Makefile target.